 Seven Things Motivated People Do To Stay Motivated

-Soon, I'll provide a fuller recap of the book, but today, I share one of my favorite sections of the book where Hunter describes his seven things motivated people do to stay motivated:
+Today, I share one of my favorite sections of the book where Hunter describes his seven things motivated people do to stay motivated:

 - Motivated people ignore voices in their lives.
 These might be people in the office and friends who have bad attitudes.
 They're out there, and if you're not careful, they'll control you, too.